khulnasoft-bot/github-actions-sandbox/docs/en/docs/advanced/extending-openapi.md

 The first step is to disable the automatic docs, as those use the CDN by default.

-To disable them, set their URLs to `None` when creating your `FastAPI` app:
+To disable them, set their URLs to `None` when creating your `ReadyAPI` app:

 ```Python hl_lines="9"
 {!../../../docs_src/extending_openapi/tutorial002.py!}